Full moon shining brightly through clouds, framed by silhouetted tree branches at night.

 Iboga has a complex effect on the brain by affecting the activity of several neurotransmitters.
 It also has some physical effects, like slowing heart rate and ataxia.
 However, when properly screened and taken with the right team, it is very safe.
 It can actually heal the brain by restoring balance and potentiating neuroplasticity.

 To ensure safety, we follow their traditional, time-honored rituals for using Iboga.
-Our guests are also supported by a medical and hospitality team to ensure a safe experience.

 Symbolic image of a tree with roots transforming into a network of neurons underground, representing neuroplasticity.